Abandoned mosque and mausoleum of Shahin al-Khalwati, Cairo

 About me

 I’m Anthon Jackson, a writer and photographer born in Ogden, Utah.
-I’ve contributed as an author to more than 30 titles over the years, working for Rough Guides, Lonely Planet and other series.
-I’ve covered, among other places, Italy, Pakistan, India, Oman, Turkey, Jordan and Indonesia.
+I’ve contributed as an author to more than 30 travel titles over the years, working for Rough Guides, Lonely Planet and other series.
+I’ve covered, among other places, Egypt, Italy, Pakistan, India, Oman, Turkey, Jordan and Indonesia.